 Download FFmpeg for Windows 10

-1. To start off, head over to the official FFmpeg website and download the current stable build.
+1. To start, head over to the official website and download the current stable build.

 Add FFmpeg to Windows 10 Path

 3. To add FFmpeg to Windows 10 path, search for "Edit the system environment variables" in the Start menu and click on the result.
 Doing so will open the System Properties window.

 6. Click "New."